Xetnus/blog/_posts/2022-01-27-locating-spokane-part-1.md

 After clicking on next at the bottom of the page, you'll be asked to input the properties for the items you drew.
 Depending on the order you drew them, you'll either enter the properties for the node or linestring first.
 The exact order doesn't matter.

 **Node Properties.** The category of the node we drew should be `Building`.
 To determine the subcategory, we can take a look at the values shown on the [building Wiki page](https://wiki.openstreetmap.org/wiki/Key:building).
-Based on those values, it looks like there could be multiple subcategories that apply to this building, such as `yes`, `commercial`, and `retail`.
+Based on those values, it looks like there could be multiple subcategories that apply to this building, such as 'yes', 'commercial', and 'retail'.
 To play it safe, we'll just keep it at the default selection of `Any`.

 Some people will instantly recognize the sign towering above the restaurant as the [Domino's](https://en.wikipedia.org/wiki/Domino%27s) logo.
 Others may need to zoom in to see it.
 Still others may need to look up a list of restaurant logos using their preferred search engine before they come to the same conclusion.
 Regardless of how you found it, there's an OpenStreetMap key to specify the [brand](https://wiki.openstreetmap.org/wiki/Key:brand) associated with a place.
 Given this, we'll input the tag `brand=Domino's`.